evolution-gaming/ease/README.md

 > ease *noun*:
 > the state of experiencing no difficulty, effort, pain

-Well, encoder evaluation is no easy task, it actually requires very much effort and combines lot of "stages".
-This tools should help lift some of the efforts and make a tad little easier.
+Encoder evaluation is no easy task, it requires substantial effort and combines a lot of "stages".
+This tool should help lift some of the menial burden and make it a tad little easier.

 ## Project layout

 Project is essentially a single CLI tool thus all the interesting bits are in project root.
-At the moment internal logic is hidden inside `internal/` directory.
+Internal logic is hidden inside `internal/` directory.
 Also there are no plans to expose any parts of the project as a reusable library.

 ## Build